Yankees vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees are 29-19 in games they were listed as the moneyline favorite (winning 60.4% of those games).
+- The Yankees have been favored on the moneyline 49 total times this season.
+They've gone 29-20 in those games.

-- New York has a record of 21-8 when it has played as moneyline favorites with odds of -140 or shorter (72.4% winning percentage).
+- When playing as moneyline favorites with odds of -150 or shorter, New York has a 17-4 record (winning 81% of its games).

-- The Yankees have an implied moneyline win probability of 58.3% in this contest.
+- Based on this game's moneyline, the Yankees have an implied win probability of 60%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!